tthatcher95/Machine-Learning/LinearModels/README.md

     and have a green badge that indicates a build that passes checks.
     See [[https://juliasilge.com/blog/beginners-guide-to-travis/][blog]]
     and [[https://docs.travis-ci.com/user/languages/r/][docs]].
-  - if you submit your work early you will get feedback from me and extra credit:
+  - if you submit your work early (to me via email) you will get feedback from me and extra credit:
-    - First week: 10 points if you have written all R functions described above by Fri Feb 22.
+    - First week: 10 points if you have written all R functions described above, and you email me with a link to your github repo by Tuesday Feb 26.
 (1 point per function)
-    - Second week: 10 more points if you have started your report by Fri Mar 1 -- please send me your rendered html report by email.
+    - Second week: 10 more points if you have started your report, and you email me with the rendered HTML report as an attachment by Fri Mar 1.
       You will get 2 points of extra credit for the analysis of each data set (1 point for plots of train/validation loss versus regularization parameter, 1 point for 4-fold CV loss matrix table/plot).
     - Third week: do tests/docs, finish report, make sure package passes R CMD check with no WARNING/ERROR on win-builder.

+** FAQ
+- what is the difference if I use the total loss instead of the mean loss?
+Will the training result change?
+The total loss is the sum of the loss over all training data points.
+The mean loss is the sum divided by the number of data points.
+It should not make a difference theoretically but numerically (on computers) it is usually better to use the mean.

+- For the learned weight vector, should there be n_features elements?
+Or n_features+1? there should be n_features+1 because of the intercept/bias/beta.
+Please make the intercept the first element of the weight vector

+- What is the opt.thresh variable?
+It is an optimality threshold, a positive real number that controls when to stop and declare that a particular weight vector is "optimal" numerically.
+Smaller values closer to zero mean closer to the actual optimum, and typically more gradient descent steps, and a slower algorithm.

+- what step size should we use?
+It is up to you.
+You should use either constant step size, backtracking line search, or exact line search, as discussed in class.

+- how to compute the train/test/validation loss/predictions?
+You should use the learned weight vector with the given feature matrix, e.g. cbind(1, X.test) %*% W.mat for the test predictions.

+- What should I do after scaling the features when there is a feature with no variance (same value for all train observations)?
+Remove the feature when you do gradient descent, and assign 0 to the corresponding weight for the return value.

+- how do I know if the learning algorihm was coded correctly?
+  - 1. for any learning algorithm it should at least be as accurate as the baseline predictor, in terms of test error/accuracy in cross-validation.
+Baseline is mean of train labels for regression, or most frequent class in train labels for classification.
+  - 2. the train error/loss should always decrease as a function of the model complexity parameter (number of iterations or -penalty).
+  - 3. you can compare your solution with R package glmnet, which also fits L2 regularized linear models (use alpha=0).
+  - 4. for L2 regularized optimization algorithm, you should check if the gradient is (close to) zero -- that is the global optimum.

+- how should we write the predict function?

+list(predict=function(X.test){
+   ... return a vector of predictions ...
+  })

+- how to decide max.iterations? you should choose a large number of iterations so that the validation loss starts increasing.
+You may need to use a different max.iterations value for each data set.